Organic fiducial inference: Examples with discrete data and little pre-data knowledge

-As a result, expressions that define the fiducial density $f(\tau\,|\,x)$ are identical to the expressions in equations~(\ref{equ11}) and~(\ref{equ12}) except that the proportion $p$ is replaced by the event rate $\tau$.
-Although any choice for the LPD function $\omega_L(\tau)$ that conforms to Definition~4 will imply that this fiducial density is valid for any $x=0,1,2,\ldots$, let us choose to highlight the consequences of using the two LPD functions that are defined by and by In this regard, Figures~2(a) and~2(b) each show a histogram that was formed on the basis of one million independent random values drawn from the density function $f(\tau\,|\,x)$, under the assumption that two events were observed over a given period of length $t$, i.e.\ $x=2$, with the LPD functions that underlie the results in these two figures being defined by equation~(\ref{equ13}) and by equation~(\ref{equ14}) respectively.
-In these figures, the dashed-line curves represent the posterior density for $\tau$ that corresponds to the prior density for $\tau$ being the function for $\tau$ in equation~(\ref{equ17}), while the solid-line curves represent this posterior density when the prior density for $\tau$ is the function for $\tau$ in equation~(\ref{equ18}), i.e.\ the Jeffreys prior for the case in question.
-Observe that the use of these two prior densities for $\tau$ is controversial as they are both improper.
+In this regard, Figures~2(a) and~2(b) each show a histogram that was formed on the basis of one million independent random values drawn from the fiducial density $f(\tau\,|\,x)$ using the same simple simulation method as outlined in the previous section, with the observed count $x$ assumed to be equal to 2, and with the LPD functions of $\tau$ that underlie the results conveyed by the histograms in these two figures being defined by equations~(\ref{equ17}) and~(\ref{equ18}) respectively.
+On the basis also of $x = 2$, the dashed curves in these figures represent the posterior density for $\tau$ that corresponds to the prior density for $\tau$ being the function of $\tau$ given in equation~(\ref{equ17}), while the solid curves in these figures represent this posterior density when the prior density for $\tau$ is the function of $\tau$ given in equation~(\ref{equ18}), i.e.\ the Jeffreys prior for the case in question.
+It should be pointed out that the use of these two prior densities is controversial as they are both improper.

+We can see from Figures~2(a) and~2(b) that, although the posterior density for the event rate $\tau$ is highly sensitive to which of the two prior densities for $\tau$ is used, there is almost no difference in the fiducial density of $\tau$ depending on which of the two LPD functions of $\tau$ is used.
+Also, similar to what was the case for the two fiducial densities of $p$ in Figures~1(a) and~1(b), the two fiducial densities of $\tau$ represented in these figures are both closely approximated by the posterior density of $\tau$ that is based on the Jeffreys prior for the problem of interest.